 Connect with ITI Manufacturing

 Different facilities, as well as various types of manufacturing processes, will be able to utilize “smart manufacturing” to different degrees.
 Just as not all products lend themselves to offshore manufacturing, not all Chinese makers will benefit equally from “smart manufacturing”.
-ITI Manufacturing will continue to evaluate, source, and utilize the China manufactures that have the right expertise and manufacturing experience necessary to produce each of our customer’s products to exacting specifications, on-time, and at the right price.
+ITI Manufacturing will evaluate, source, and utilize the China manufacturers with the right expertise and experience to produce products to exacting specifications, on-time, and at the right price.

 If you are currently experiencing challenges with manufacturers, or are interested in making changes to your production, then speaking with an expert from ITI Manufacturing is the first and best place to start.
 With nearly 50 years’ experience building successful international partnerships between USA-based companies and Asian manufacturers, ITI can offer relevant advice specific to your unique situation.
 Learn about our service guarantees, get a no-obligation quote, and see if China manufacturing is a viable option for you.
 Call us at (281) 242-7030 for details and information.